-• Fit the chain - start at the bar nose.
+Fit chain around the sprocket (1) and over the guide bar - the cutting edges on top of the bar must point to the bar nose.

-- Fit the guide bar over the studs (1) the cutting edges on the top of the bar must point to the right. - Engage the peg of the tensioner slide in the locating hole (2) -- place the chain over sprocket (3) at the same time. - Turn the tensioning screw (4)clockwise until there is very little chain sag on the underside of the bar - and the drive link tangs are engaged in the bar groove. - Refit the sprocket cover and screw on the nuts only fingertight. - Go to chapter on "Tensioning the Saw Chain"
+Turn the screw (2) clockwise until there is very little chain sag on the underside of the bar - and the drive link tangs are engaged in the bar groove.

+- Refit the chain sprocket cover the pivot pin on the hand guard must engage the sleeve - and then screw the nut onto the stud finger-tight. - Go to chapter on "Tensioning the Saw Chain"

-Tensioning the Chain
+Tensioning the Saw Chain (side chain tensioner)